Tourism

 60% of the revenue collected from MAT will be allocated to the Eligible Tourism Entity and 40% to the Town, with both reinvesting these funds into strategic initiatives that advance tourism in Collingwood.

-How to Report on MAT?
+How to report on MAT?

 The Ontario Restaurant Hotel & Motel Association (ORHMA) is responsible for the collection of MAT.
 Submit your MAT report through their portal: https://collingwood.orhma.com/

-Who Can I Contact with more questions on Tourism?
+Who can I contact with more questions on tourism?

 Please contact the Prerna Sharma, Manager, Economic Development with further questions at [email protected] or by phone at 705-445-8441 ext.
 7421